planavsky82/component-lib-platform/README.md

-# @planit/design-system Development Platform
+# @planit/component-lib-platform

-Start your own Design System development platform in minutes!
+Start your own component library platform in minutes!

 As explained by the [Nielsen Norman Group](https://www.nngroup.com/articles/design-systems-101/), a design system is a set of standards to manage design at scale by reducing redundancy while creating a shared language and visual consistency across different pages and channels.

-There are various parts of a design system that are necessary:

-1. Clearly documented design standards
-2. The utilization of a design tooling platform like [Figma](https://www.figma.com/) or [Sketch](https://www.sketch.com/) to provide assets to Designers
-3. A component library to implement the system standards and abstract patterns to ensure consistency across applications
+A key part of a design system is an extenstive component library to implement the system standards and abstract patterns to ensure consistency across applications. `@planit/component-lib-platform` will automatically set up a component library development platform in just a few minutes.
+It includes a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) starter library, a [TailwindCSS](https://tailwindcss.com/) configuration, [Storybook.js](https://storybook.js.org/), and a demo application.
-4. Development documentation with rich examples of component utilization within an application
-5. A CSS framework that defines tokens utilized by the design tooling and component library

-A design system is *not* purely technical, so this NPM package is *not* everything you need.
-It focues on numbers 3, 4, and 5.
-When a development platform is paired with an equally strong design platform, it's a recipe for success.

 ## Prerequisites